michaelneale/codeship-jenkinsfile/README.md

 # How to use

 Clone this, do what you want.
 Customise the Dockerfile for build time dependencies and/or customise the base Jenkinsfile runner image as per instructions on https://github.com/kohsuke/jenkinsfile-runner/.
+Make sure to copy both codeship yml files, the Jenkinsfile and the Dockerfile into your project.

 # How it works